-Vivek Krishnamurthy is a lawyer based in Washington, D.C. specialising in urban and international issues.
+Vivek Krishnamurthy is a Toronto-based lawyer specialising in urban and international issues.
 He is a graduate of Yale Law School, the University of Toronto, and the University of Oxford, where he was a Rhodes Scholar.
 In 2008-09, Vivek was a law clerk to Mr. Justice Morris Fish of the Supreme Court of Canada.

 Aside from helping The Pixel Project, Vivek enjoys cooking, travelling, wordplay, and graphic design in his free time.

 Jerusha is based in Kuala Lumpur, Malaysia and currently works full time in the Fast Moving Consumer Goods (FMCG) industry.
 She is a graduate of the Chartered Institute of Management Accountants (CIMA) professional body.
 She is a volunteer with The Pixel Project and assists in managing its bookkeeping.

 Apart from her full time job and volunteering with The Pixel Project, she loves photography, hiking, travelling and delving into Malaysia’s growing and exciting local arts scene.